Eva Kaili: Arrest and corruption charges

-On 19 January 2023, a scheduled hearing of the Court of First Instance in Brussels rejected Kaili's application to be freed from pre-trial detention and be placed under alternative measures, such as an electronic bracelet.
-Michalis Dimitrakopoulos (Kaili's lawyer) said: "For 16 hours she was in a police cell, and not in the prison. ...
+On 19 January 2023, a scheduled hearing of the Court of First Instance in Brussels rejected Kaili's application to be freed from pre-trial detention and instead placed under alternative measures, such as an electronic bracelet.
+Dimitrakopoulos said: "For 16 hours she was in a police cell, and not in the prison. ...
 She was refused a second blanket.
 They took her jacket.
 This is torture".
 "The light was on all the time.
 She couldn't sleep."
-André Risopoulos (Kaili's Brussels-based lawyer) said that Kaili had been held in solitary confinement from 11 to 13 January 2023.
+Risopoulos said that Kaili had been held in solitary confinement from 11 to 13 January 2023.
 In response to these statements by Kaili's lawyers, a spokesperson of the Belgian Federal Prosecutor's Office said: "I haven't heard anything about this in the file or at any other time".

 A subsequent hearing on 16 February 2023 again rejected Kaili's request to be freed or placed under alternative measures, and decided that she should remain in pre-trial detention.
-Kaili had changed her Belgian lawyer from André Risopoulo to Sven Mary some time before the hearing.
+Kaili had changed her Belgian lawyer from Risopoulos to Sven Mary some time before the hearing.

 Kaili was released from pre-trial detention to house arrest with an electronic bracelet on 14 April 2023.
 One of the main reasons that led to her release was that her fingerprints were not found on the cash confiscated during the raids, while those of Kaili's co-defendants Antonio Panzeri and Francesco Giorgi were found.
-Her Belgian lawyer, Sven Mary, said: "I will not comment further, other than the fact that this is a sensible decision that has been too long in coming."
+Her Belgian lawyer, Mary, said: "I will not comment further, other than the fact that this is a sensible decision that has been too long in coming."
 On 25 May, Kaili's application to lift her house arrest and obligation to wear an electronic bracelet was successful; the release being subject to the usual conditions in such cases, as announced by the Belgian Federal Prosecutor's Office.

-In June 2023, Michel Claise, the judge who had ordered Kaili's arrest and detention, was forced to resign from the case due to allegations of conflict of interest (Marie Arena’s son, Ugo Lemaire, and Michel Claise’s son, Nicolas Claise, were co-owners of the same company and have known each other for several years, according to public documents from the company and social media posts).
+In June 2023, Claise, the judge who had ordered Kaili's arrest and detention, recused himself from the case due to allegations of conflict of interest after it emerged that his son was co-owner of a company with Ugo Lemaire, the son of MEP Marie Arena.
 In September 2023, Kaili's lawyers secured an internal investigation into how evidence against her was collected and whether her parliamentary immunity was breached.
-In February 2024, Kaili announced she would not run for re-election as an MEP.
+In February 2026, judges of the Court of Appeal rejected the arguments of defence lawyers that the investigation was flawed.
+They ruled that Kaili's parliamentary immunity had not been breached and that the investigating judge had not had a conflict of interest.